othyn/DateStrings/README.md

 ```

 After specifying "DateStrings" as a dependency of the target in which you want to use it, run swift package update.

+### Importing the library into your project

+Add `import DateStrings` to the top of the file you wish to use the library in.
+This package is an extension to the base `Date` object, with all methods and properties accessible via any inherited objects or the `Date` object itself.

 ## Building